-This spiced vegan cous cous recipe is wholesome, packed full of flavors and so versatile that it can be your breakfast, lunch or dinner.
-It tastes good warm or cold and therefore a good option for a make ahead meal.
+This spiced vegan cous cous recipe is wholesome, packed full of flavors, and so versatile that it can be your breakfast, lunch, or dinner!
+It tastes good warm or cold and therefore is a good option for a make-ahead meal.
 The best part?
 It comes together in 20 minutes!

 Ingredients for vegan cous cous recipe